 ESV recommends all gas space heaters, central heaters and water heaters are serviced at least every two years by a qualified gasfitter.

-A qualified gasfitter will inspect your heater and check its installation, including testing for carbon monoxide leakage.
+Therefore, a qualified gasfitter will inspect your heater and check its installation, including testing for carbon monoxide leakage.
+Check out Rapid Cold’s services charges here.

 The spring and autumn months are a good time to get this done ahead of the winter rush – however, contact a qualified gasfitter at any time if you have concerns.

-- Reverse cycle systems are electrical based – no carbon monoxide scares!
+- For instance, Reverse cycle systems are electrical based – no carbon monoxide scares!

 - Gas prices are rising whereas electrical is more competitive and many customers are moving to solar to save.

-- You have the choice of ducted heating and cooling with or without zoning, split systems in the wall hung or floor standing range.
+- Moreover, you have the choice of ducted heating and cooling with or without zoning, split systems in the wall hung or floor standing range.

 - Annually your running costs will be cheaper!